-1 cup of milk
+1 head of lettuce

 Kristen: Kristen is a wife, mom, blogger and Brand Ambassador.
 She has four children; 2 boys and 2 girls.
 Kristen enjoys her role as a stay-at-home mother.
 Her oldest children are home-schooled.
 Her interests include gardening, coffee, reading, cooking and finding new ways to be eco-friendly.
 You may contact Kristen at mudpiesandtiaras at gmail dot com.
 Click here to meet Kristen